hlecates/guardian-comments/README.md

 ```
 guardian-comments/
-├── app/                    # Main application code
+├── app/
 │   ├── backend/           # Flask backend server
 │   └── frontend/          # React frontend application
 ├── docs/                  # Documentation and examples
-├── src/                   # ML model training and evaluation
+├── src/                   # Model training and evaluation
-└── jigsaw-toxic-comment-classification-challenge/  # Training data
+└── jigsaw-toxic-comment-classification-challenge/
 ```

 ## Modeling

-The classifier was trained use the Jigsaw Toxic Comment Classification Challenge, sourced from a kaggle competition, and supprts mutli-lable classification for the following categories:
+The classifier was trained use the Jigsaw Toxic Comment Classification Challenge, sourced from a kaggle competition, and supprts mutli-label classification for the following categories:
 - toxic
 - severe_toxic
 - obscene